Make your own power and save money with our Net Metering program.

 You must get an electrical permit before starting your project.

 You’re responsible for all costs linked to connecting your project to the SaskPower grid.
-This includes the cost of a bi-directional meter.
+This includes the cost of a bi-directional meter of $498.75 (GST included).
 All costs will be found in your Quote Letter.

 You're responsible for all costs associated with buying and installing your system.
 This includes: